-So to give you a bit of inspiration, here are our top 18 outdoor activities to help the whole family connect with nature.
+So, to give you a bit of inspiration, here are our top 18 outdoor activities to help the whole family connect with nature and recharge.

 We've put together a handy checklist of flowers and creepy crawlies you could find in your garden this spring!
 Time to get out there and get hunting.